yejoon-lee/kr3_rationale/README.md

 ---

-## Acknowledgement
+## Acknowledgements

 This work was done in the class, *Data Science Capstone Project* at Seoul National University.
-I thank professor [Wen-Syan Li](https://sites.google.com/view/appliedmllab/home) for the advise and [Seoul National University Graduate School of Data Science](https://gsds.snu.ac.kr/) for compute resources.
+I thank professor [Wen-Syan Li](https://sites.google.com/view/appliedmllab/home) for the support and [Seoul National University Graduate School of Data Science](https://gsds.snu.ac.kr/) for the compute resources.

-## References